 Now that you’ve read the above your ready to make an informed decision on your Everest Base Camp trek insurance.

-Over the years we have used a number of different insurers, however, the one that stands out above the rest in terms of value and support is World Nomads.
+Over the years we have used a number of different insurers.
+However, the one that stands out above the rest in terms of value and support is World Nomads.
 They have always been extremely helpful and professional.
 Below is a quote calculator you can use to get a get a ‘quick quote’.
 Once you put in your brief details, you’ll get a standard quote.
-Please note: for some countries the standard option is not sufficient so you need to change it to the ‘Explorer’ option as this is the policy that covers you for high altitude trekking.
+Please note: for some countries the standard option is not sufficient so you need to change it to the ‘Explorer’ option.
+This is the policy that covers you for high altitude trekking.
 If you don’t see the Explorer option then you will need to click on the ‘Options’ section and upgrade to Explorer manually.

 Tags: ebc trek insurance, everest base camp insurance, insurance for trekking to everest base camp, trekking insurance for EBC trek, mount everest base camp trek insurance.

 Andrew is one of the senior writers at Mountain IQ.
 A native of South Africa, Andrew has hiked and climbed all over the world.
 His favourite destination is Nepal and his most memorable hike was to the summit of Mount Kilimanjaro!